TravelXML/KAFKA/README.md

 confluentinc/cp-kafka
 ```

-# File structre will look like this
+# File Structre will look like this:

 ![image](https://github.com/TravelXML/KAFKA/assets/8361967/a07c9f9e-69b9-42d6-a2e6-787364608247)